veillette/physics-book/contents/ch3VectorAdditionAndSubtractionAnalyticalMethods.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
-Find the following for path C in [Figure](#fig11): (a) the total distance traveled and (b) the magnitude and direction of the displacement from start to finish.
+Find the following for path C in [Figure 11](#fig11): (a) the total distance traveled and (b) the magnitude and direction of the displacement from start to finish.
 In this part of the problem, explicitly show how you follow the steps of the analytical method of vector addition.

 ![A map of city is shown.
 The houses are in form of square blocks of side one hundred and twenty meter each.
 Four paths A B C and D are shown in different colors.
 The path c shown as blue extends to one block towards north, then five blocks towards east and then two blocks towards south then one block towards west and one block towards north and finally three blocks towards west.
 It is asked to find out the total distance traveled the magnitude and the direction of the displacement from start to finish for path C.](../resources/Figure_03_02_20a.jpg "The various lines represent paths taken by different people walking in a city.
 All blocks are 120 m on a side.")
 {: #fig11}